 Plant a tree in the parks and establish a legacy for generations to come.

-- In tribute of someone you respect, love, or admire
+- In tribute to someone you respect, love, or admire

 - To celebrate a birth, birthday, or marriage